LevelUpMarketers/trying-to-adult-rva-2025/docs/EventCheckInAdmin.md

 - Attendees who cancelled or requested a refund no longer appear in the list so hosts don't accidentally mark them as no-shows.
 - Two new columns display how many events each attendee has previously checked in for and any **Needs Assistance** note they left for the host.
 When no note exists a simple `-` is shown.
 - A new **# of Expected Attendees** column shows how many approved attendees are expected for each event.
+- The **Date & Time** column uses the same human-friendly format as the event header.
 - Clicking the **Check In** or **No-Show** buttons now updates the status label with proper capitalization.
-- Event headers display the date and time in a friendly format like `Saturday July 19, 2025 - 6:00 PM to 8:00 PM` and the venue address links directly to Google Maps for quick directions.
+- Event headers display the date and time in a friendly format like `Saturday July 19, 2025 - 6:00 PM to 8:00 PM`.
+The venue name links to its website and the address links directly to Google Maps for quick directions.